UCL/research-computing-with-cpp/session05/01IntroductiontoOpenMP.md

 ### Improvements:

-* Use `#pragma omp critical` to only allow one thread to write at a time.
+* Use `#pragma omp critical` to only allow one thread to write at a time
-    - Comes with a performance penalty since only one thread is running this code at a time.
+    - Comes with a performance penalty since only one thread is running this code at a time
-* Use Preprocessor `#ifdef _OPENMP` to only include code if OpenMP is enabled.
+* Use Preprocessor `#ifdef _OPENMP` to only include code if OpenMP is enabled
-    - Code works both with and without OpenMP.
+    - Code works both with and without OpenMP
-* Variables defined outside parallel regions.
+* Variables defined outside parallel regions
-    - Must be careful to tell OpenMP how to handle them.
+    - Must be careful to tell OpenMP how to handle them
     - `shared`, `private`, `first private`
-    - More about this later.
+    - More about this later
 * `#pragma omp single`
     - Only one thread calls `get_num_threds()`

 ### References

-[OpenMP homepage][OpenMPhomepage]
+* [OpenMP homepage][OpenMPhomepage]
-[OpenMP cheat sheet][OpenMPcheatsheet]
+* [OpenMP cheat sheet][OpenMPcheatsheet]
-[OpenMP specifications][OpenMPSpecs]
+* [OpenMP specifications][OpenMPSpecs]